A viral TikTok trend is shutting down bathrooms across Central Texas school districts

 Leander ISD reports at least two schools hit by the trend: Vandergrift High School and Leander Middle School.

-In a message to parents, LMS’ principal says they are closing “all but 1 boys and 1 girls restroom per grade level.”
+In a message to parents on Thursday, LMS’ principal says they have fixed the soap dispensers and will reopen all bathrooms on Friday.

-The bathrooms will not be open during passing periods and students must leave their backpacks in the classroom.
+Previously, the bathrooms were not open during passing periods, and students had to leave their backpacks in the classroom.

-“We are disappointed to have to make these temporary changes, but it has become a necessity,” the message read.

 Vandergrift principal Charlie Little said a handful of students were responsible for vandalism at their school.